-Even innocent people have made crucial mistakes that leads to such devastating outcomes, so it is of the utmost importance that you seek an immigration lawyer to eliminate the chances of accidentally misleading or submitting errors in your application.
+Even innocent people have made crucial mistakes that leads to such devastating outcomes, so it is of the utmost importance that you seek an immigration consultant to eliminate the chances of accidentally misleading or submitting errors in your application.

 However, as a rule of thumb, bringing a child dependent to Ireland with you should be straightforward enough since the Irish Embassy sees the importance of keeping the family unit together and does not wish to segregate children from their immediate parents or family members.

 As per most visa avenues into Ireland, each application is assessed on a case-by-case basis and in chronological order.